Before You Apply

 Scholarship payments are disbursed during the year

-Four times during the year, AAA sends the school a verification report to the school to ascertain whether the student remains enrolled and is current on any funds personally owed to the school.
-If the verification report is returned to us by the deadline, AAA then disburses one quarter of the scholarship award in the form of a check, made payable to the parent/guardian but for deposit only by the school.
+Four times during the year, schools will be notified to complete a Verification Report via the SMP.
+The school will need to confirm whether the student remains enrolled, is attending regularly, and if the family is current on any funds personally owed to the school.
+Once the school completes their portion of the Verification Report it is sent to the Parent to review and authorize payment to the school.
+AAA then disburses one-quarter of the scholarship award in the form of an ACH to the school’s account on behalf of the student, or by check made payable to the parent/guardian but for deposit only by the school, if allowed by law.
 The parent/guardian must restrictively endorse the check over to the school before it can be deposited.